aashabtajwar/file-sync-client/ReadMe.md

 # File Synchronization System Client
 Code for the Desktop Application of File Synchronization System.
-For the server, check [here](https://github.com/aashabtajwar/file-sync-server).
+For the server and for the **System Design** of the full client and server project check here, check [here](https://github.com/aashabtajwar/file-sync-server).

 # Installation
 1. Make sure to have Go in your system.
 You can install it from [here](https://go.dev/doc/install).